skylermedia/Simple-Crypto/README.markdown

 ## 🙌 Acknowledgments

-- Built with ❤️ using Swift by Skyler Szijjarto.
+- Built with ❤️ using Swift by Skyler Szijjarto from a tutorial (link coming soon).